 For those of you who don’t know me personally, I come from a very small family.
 I have one sister, Amanda.
 And, like many siblings growing up, we didn’t have a lot in common except for a strong desire to annoy the crap out of each other. 🤣

 But, as we got older, we found out that there are actually a lot of things that we have in common!
 For instance: we both love to grow pretty things in our gardens.
 We both love tea.
 And we both are terrible at measuring things for recipes!

 My sister has been making her own herbal tea blends for several years.
 She went above and beyond to share the recipe for her delicious Minty Citrus Tea Blend with us.
 Plus, she even recorded a video to talk about some of the wonderful properties of the tea and to show us how to make it!
-You can check that out over on my IGTV or watch it below:

 All About Amanda’s Minty Citrus Tea Blend:

 This Minty Citrus Tea Blend is so good on a hot summer day!
 Many of the herbs (mint, echinacea and rose hips) have cooling properties, so it makes a very refreshing iced tea!
 Plus, it’s a great way to get some extra water in your system on those hot days.
 I try to always keep herbal iced tea on hand because I find that I’m much more willing to drink it over than plain water.

 But the best part about this Minty Citrus Tea (and many other tea blends!) is that you can grow most of the ingredients at home!
 In the IGTV video, my sister talks a little bit about how she lives on a small city lot but still makes space to grow some fun plants to make tea blends with.

 Growing a tea garden is not only productive, but it’s ideal for small spaces!
 Many of these plants can even be grown in containers or pots!
 Plus, they are gorgeous plants that will fool even the most strict HOA association, making them ideal for a front yard garden bed!